 What is the Hammer Candlestick Pattern?

-When the opening and closing prices are almost the same it shows that the bulls have taken control over the prices.
+When the opening and closing prices are almost the same, the bulls have taken control over the prices.

 They have pushed the prices more than the initial opening price.

 As Hammer is a bullish reversal candlestick pattern, it should be formed at the end of a downtrend.